bsiepe/ids-meta-replication/README.md

 ## File structure

 ### Main Folder
-- `original_analysis.Rmd` contains the code for the additional analyses.
+- `original_analysis.qmd` contains the code for the additional analyses.
 It can also be used to load the data provided by the original authors.
-- `robustness-replication.Rmd` contains the code for the robustness replication.
+- `robustness_replication.qmd` contains the code for the robustness replication.
 We perform additional analyses of publication bias, estimating model weights, and MCMC sampler settings.
 - `functions.R` contains auxiliary functions used for reproducibility analyses.

 ### `/data/`
 Contains all raw data used.

 ### `/models`
 Contains all original models, and our replications.
+TODO check if this is too large.

 ## Citation

-Please cite as XXX
+Please cite as TODO

+## Reproduce
+TODO update docker and makefile for final versions

+If you have installed Docker and Make, you can use the following files to reproduce the main results within a Docker container:

+Run `make docker` from the root directory of this git repository.
+This will install all necessary dependencies using the `Dockerfile` and `Makefile`.
+RStudio Server can then be opened from a browser (<http://localhost:8787>), and `original_analysis.qmd` and `robustness_replication.qmd` can then be rerun.